fredrikaverpil/saltstack-docker/README.md

     docker-compose build

-Run the containers (will download the Docker image if you did not build in previous step):
+Run the containers (will build the Docker image if you did not pull or build in previous steps):

     docker-compose up